 Usually, flange gaskets are cut from sealing sheets such as rubber, metal, PTFE or graphite.
 While some other gaskets are made from metallic material with a non-metallic material to provide a functional seal, like a spiral wound gasket.

-What applications a gasket is used for?As a professional gasket supplier, we produce gaskets that have a wide application, including in the oil, gas and petrochemical industries, food & beverage, power generation, mining, military, aerospace, pharmaceutical, filtration, sanitary process industries, and nuclear installations, etc.
+What applications a gasket is used for?As one of the leading industrial gasket manufacturers in China, we produce gaskets that have a wide application. like cylinder head gasket, valve cover gasket, exhaust gasket, door gasket, car gasket, refrigerator gasket, toilet gasket, flexitallic gasket, oil gasket, engine gasket, liquid gasket, pump gasket and other names for gaskets that we are familiar with, is closely related to its application.
+Our mechanical gasket seals mainly used in the oil, gas and petrochemical industries, food & beverage, power generation, mining, military, aerospace, pharmaceutical, filtration, sanitary process industries, and nuclear installations, etc.

 How to choose a suitable gasket?To get an adequate sealing, we need considering how to choose a suitable gasket from the best gasket manufacturers based on the below factors: